arnegevaert/presentation-public-defense/public_defense.md

 Dan wil ik u alleen nog bedanken voor uw aandacht.

 ## Notes
-- [ ] Ander woord voor "plek" op de huid?
-- [ ] "er zijn veel methoden/metrieken" => toon hoofdingen van papers
-- [ ] Eventueel verwijzing naar wout/lennert ipv Kind A, Kind B?
+- [ ] Use arrays in MathTex to make animations better
-- [ ] Visueel duidelijk maken waar ik zit
+- [ ] Use DecimalNumber for learning animations
+- [ ] Mention toeslagenaffaire in very beginning as a use case of XAI necessity